We Are a Full-Service Practice Group

 Transactions, Mergers, Acquisitions, Strategic Alignments

 Since the passage of the federal Health Care Reform Law, hospitals and other health facilities and businesses are facing multiple challenges.
 The reform law has effectuated drastic changes in the way health care will be provided and paid for by the Medicare program, the largest “payor” for health care services.
 Thus, health care facilities and businesses are in the process of changing their current and long-range business plans to strategically position themselves in order to succeed under the Health Care Reform Law.
-This has included a new wave of strategic mergers, acquisitions, consolidations
+This has included a new wave of strategic mergers, acquisitions, consolidations and affiliations.

 The M&A transactions the Sills Cummis & Gross Health Care Practice Group has recently worked on (or is currently working on) involve a vast array of health industry companies such as: